catchpoint/WebPageTest.agent/docs/install.md

     * ```net.ipv6.conf.lo.disable_ipv6 = 1```

 ### Windows
-* Make sure to install the [64-bit Python](https://www.python.org/ftp/python/2.7.14/python-2.7.14.amd64.msi) on 64-bit Windows, otherwise it may not find 64-bit browser installs.
 * To install some of the python dependencies you may need [Visual C++ for python](http://aka.ms/vcpython27) to be installed.
 * ImageMagick includes ffmpeg in the path automatically but not the latest version.
 It is usually easiest to just copy the [static ffmpeg build](https://ffmpeg.zeranoe.com/builds/) over the one installed by ImageMagick.
 * Disable secure boot in the bios if enabled, otherwise traffic-shaping will not be available.
 * Disable UAC so it doesn't prompt when admin commands need to be run